Jaycso/jaycso/README.md

 🌱 Planning to study CS at uni

-🧑‍💻 Primarily code in Golang
+🧑‍💻 Primarily code in Golang, and apparantly c#